Tea Time, Arabic Style!

 Whether you host a Hafla or want to serve a refreshing drink to your friends in an informal get together – the ubiquitous tea served throughout Morocco for all occasions is the perfect way to delight your guests.

-It is served to guests, and it is impolite to refuse the offering of this refreshing tea.
+Tea is served to guests, and it is impolite to refuse the offering of this refreshing drink.

 -from recipe contributor ‘Sackville’